 Also, not cleaning the razor before and after every use with alcohol.
 Moreover, one of the causes is taking a hot shower, the steam from hot water can open up your pores.

-1.)
-Enlarged Pores: These open comedones are caused by too much production of oil or sebum that normally clog the pores by trapping the dead skin and bacteria.
+These enlarged pores or open comedones are caused by too much production of oil or sebum that normally clog the pores by trapping the dead skin and bacteria.
 Once they are exposed to air through the process of shaving, they magically oxidize and appear darker.

 How To Get Rid Of Strawberry Legs